darknight1050/quest1-bootloader-unlocker-web/README.md

 past the last patched byte, overrunning the fastboot command buffer so the patched copy lands where it will execute.

-### Unlocking without the data wipe

-A checkbox in the Procedure panel adds a second patch site, off by default.

-At `0x37a70` the bootloader runs `tst w20, #0xff` then `b.ne 0x37ab4`.
-When that
-branch is *not* taken it executes the block at `0x37a78-0x37ab0`, which calls one routine three times with the UTF-16 partition names `userdata`, `misc` and `metadata` — the wipe an unlock performs.
-The edit rewrites the branch to `b +0x40`: the destination it already had, made unconditional.
-The block's own success path ends at that same address (`tbz x0, #0x3f, #0x37ab4`), so the patch lands exactly where the code would have gone had all three calls succeeded.

-**Untested on hardware, and plausibly a bad idea.** On Android 10 `/data` is encrypted with keys bound to the verified-boot state, so changing lock state without wiping can leave it undecryptable — ending in a forced reset regardless.
-Static analysis cannot say whether the Quest 1 behaves that way.
-Try it on a device you can afford to reset.

-The payload is built when the unlock step runs, not when the firmware loads, so the toggle can be changed right up until then; both variants are hashed and logged during the load step so the choice is auditable beforehand.

 A patch is a list of edits (`AblPatch`), not a single one: other builds need several sites — the reference implementation's Quest 2 v9248600200800000 patch touches four.
 Every edit is validated before any is written, so a patch never